This post about decorating with houseplants was updated in December 2022.

 No matter what stage of decorating your room is in, accessories are an important way of making your space feel homey and inviting.
-If you flip through our catalog or browse your favorite home decor magazines, you’ll notice that in every shot, we’ve decorated with houseplants, a flower arrangement, or greenery.
-It’s an important trick in photostyling that we like to incorporate into our rooms because it perks them up.
-Below we make a case for why you should bring them into your spaces and our best tips for incorporating them seamlessly.
+If you flip through your favorite home decor magazines, you’ll notice that in every shot and in almost every room, decorators of all styles adorn their homes with real or faux houseplants, a flower arrangement, or greenery.

-Decorating with houseplants can feel intimidating if you don’t have a green thumb, but there are tons of ways to add in fresh plants without having to brush up your horticulture.
+Decorating with houseplants can feel intimidating if you don’t have a green thumb, but there are tons of ways to add in fresh plants without having to brush up your horticulture knowledge.

 Long-lasting and Hard-to-Kill Plants

-If you’re feeling nervous, dip your toe in slowly and start with plants that are hardy with a long shelf life.
-Orchids, succulents, and houseplants like philodendron are all great options and are easy to find at the grocery store or hardware store.
+If you’re feeling nervous about decorating with houseplants, dip your toe in slowly and start with plants that are hardy with a long shelf life.
+Orchids, succulents, and houseplants like philodendron are all great options and are easy to find at the grocery store or hardware store, and most of these plant types require little watering.
 We like to dress them up in pretty containers and cachepots that link your plant to your decor style.

 Faux Trees & Branches